Bismuth: bismuth trifluoride

 - Prototypical structure:

-What follows is the calculated isotope pattern for the BiF3 unit with the most intense ion set to 100%.
+THe chart below shows the calculated isotope pattern for the formula BiF3 with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.